-An employee shall be required to use all accrued paid sick leave for the period that she is unable to work as certified by a physician upon commencement of parental leave without pay.
+- a.
+A Supervisor shall be required to use all accrued paid sick leave for the period that she is unable to work as certified by a physician upon commencement of parental leave without pay.
 Such sick leave used will run concurrently with and reduce the six month entitlement to leave without pay with benefits.
-Employees shall not be required to use annual, personal, compensatory or holiday leave upon the commencement of leave without pay; however, if annual, personal, compensatory or holiday leave is used, it also will run concurrently with and reduce such entitlement.
+Supervisors shall not be required to use annual, personal, compensatory or holiday leave upon the commencement of leave without pay; however, if annual, personal, compensatory or holiday leave is used, it also will run concurrently with and reduce such entitlement.
 Unused leave shall be carried over until return.
-An employee shall not earn annual, personal, and sick leave while on parental leave without pay.
+A Supervisor shall not earn annual, personal, and sick leave while on parental leave without pay. - b.
+Effective during the first pay period of leave calendar year 2013, Subsection 5.a. applies except that Supervisors may choose to retain up to ten days of accrued sick leave.
+The choice to retain or not retain sick leave cannot be made retroactively, and saved days will be measured based on accrued sick leave available at the commencement of the absence.
+Saved days may be used by Supervisors at any time during the first 12 weeks of the six month entitlement to leave without pay with benefits as certified by a physician for the period she is unable to work.
+Such sick leave used will run concurrently with and reduce the six month entitlement to leave without pay with benefits.
+Days saved and requested for intermittent or reduced-time absences for periods less than two consecutive weeks after the first 12 weeks of the six month entitlement to leave without pay with benefits will be reviewed for approval under the provisions of Recommendation 12.
+Such use will not be counted against the six month entitlement to leave without pay with benefits.